Shooting at Alabama birthday party kills 4 people, wounds 28

 Dadeville High School had 485 students in grades 6-12 in 2022, according to Alabama state data.
 It serves Dadeville and nearby parts of Tallapoosa County.
 Like the rest of Dadeville, it’s tucked away just out of view off a busy highway that runs from Birmingham to Auburn.

+“He was a leader, and as far as his ability, an electrifying player,” the coach said.

-Michael Taylor is an assistant coach for the football, basketball and track teams at Dadeville High.
-He said he met Dowdell when Dowdell was 9 and Taylor coached him in youth football.
-He said the team was invited to Atlanta to play in the stadium used by the NFL’s Atlanta Falcons.
+Michael Taylor, an assistant coach, said he met Dowdell when the boy was 9 and coached him in youth football.
+Taylor said the team was invited to Atlanta to play in the stadium used by the NFL’s Atlanta Falcons.

-“He did some amazing things there, and he never stopped doing them since then,” Taylor said.
+“He did some amazing things there, and he never stopped doing them since then,” he said.
 “He was the No. 1 athlete in the school.”

 Taylor said he last heard from Dowdell on Friday, when Dowdell was seeking video of his athletic exploits.
 Taylor said he drove to the shooting scene Saturday night from his home in nearby Camp Hill.